 - Employing Young Workers tip sheets – the supervisor tip sheet is a perfect hand-out for placement employers while the young worker version reinforces basic safety information for students.

 - iDrive is an excellent video to show if your co-op students will be driving during their assignments or need to drive just to get there.
 Produced and made available by the Ministry of Transportation, the video delivers messages specifically targeted at youth.
 At this time the video is no longer available as a new version is in production.
 Stay tuned for more information in the coming months.
 If you want to use iDrive in the interim, ask your colleagues if they have a copy of the original video.
 A number of copies were distributed to teachers when it was introduced.

 - Lost Youth, a video available from the Workers Compensation Board of BC, tells the stories of four young people who sustained serious, life-altering injuries at work.
 The language is graphic and some of the sequences are disturbing, but many teachers find it hits home in the classroom.
 A sanitized version is also available.
 The two versions of the video are now available for download in formats for Windows and Macintosh computers and for the iPod.

-- The Workplace Safety and Insurance Board provides the winning videos from their student video contest.
+- The Ministry of Labour provides the winning videos from their student video contest.
 Visit their site to download the student videos for classroom use.